ywharton/sql-socialsci/_episodes/02-sql-db-browser.md

 To design a database, we must first decide what kinds of things we want to represent as tables.
 A table is the physical manifestation of a kind of "entity".
 An entity is the conceptual representation of the thing we want to store informtation about in the database, with each row containing information about one entity.
 An entity has "attributes" that describe it, represented as fields.
 For example, a farm or a plot is an entity.
 Attributes would be things like the Country, or province which would appear as fields.

-To create relationships between tables later on, it is important to designate one column as a primary key.
+To create relationships between tables later on, it is good to designate one column as a primary key.
 A primary key, often designated as PK, is one attribute of an entity that distinguishes it from the other entities (or records) in your table.
 The primary key must be unique for each row for this to work.
 A common way to create a primary key in a table is to make an 'id' field that contains an auto-generated integer that increases by 1 for each new record.
 This will ensure that your primary key is unique.

+For example if you had a table of car information, then the "Reg_No" column could be made the primary key as it can be used to uniquely identify a particular row in the table.
+Take a look at the Farms table - what do you think the primary key here qwould be?

+A table doesn't have to have a primary key although they are recommended for larger tables.
+A primary key can also be made up of more than one column, although this is less usual.

+## What different types of keys are there?

+In addition to the primary key, a table may have one or more _Foreign keys_.
+A foreign key does not have to be unique or identified as a foreign key when the table is created.
+A foreign key in one table will relate to the primary key in another table.
+This allows a relationship to be created between the two tables.
+If a table needs to be related to several other tables, then there will be a foreign key (column) for each of those tables.

 ## Import
 Before we get started with writing our own queries, we'll create our own database - something many of you are likely to need to do.
 We'll be creating our database from the three `csv` files we downloaded earlier.